 Here are the list of the top five biggest Detroit Tigers trade deadline deals and the impact they had on that season and beyond.

 5. John Smoltz for Doyle Alexander (August 12, 1987)

-Some may consider this one the Tigers' worst trade deadline deals considering the club gave up John Smoltz, but you have to take this in context.
-Yes, Smoltz went on to be the legendary Hall of Fame pitcher for the Altanta Braves, but that wasn’t a guarantee.
+Some may consider this the Tigers' worst trade deadline deals considering the club gave up John Smoltz, but you have to take this in context.
+Yes, Smoltz went on to be the legendary Hall of Fame pitcher for the Atlanta Braves, but that wasn’t a guarantee.

 Doyle Alexander wasn’t just a one-year wonder for Sparky Anderson’s Detroit Tigers.
 In 1988, he was an All-Star for the club after a 14-win season.
-The helped lead the Tigers to 88 wins and a second place finish in the AL East.
+They helped lead the Tigers to 88 wins and a second-place finish in the AL East.

 4. Jeimer Candelario for Justin Wilson (July 31, 2017)

 Candelario and Wilson were the principals in this deal that also saw Tiger Alex Avilia and Cub’s prospect Isaac Paredes switch uniforms as part of it.
 The Cubs were looking for an arm to anchor the back end of the bullpen for a playoff run, and Justin Wilson was having a career year for a disappointing Tigers team.